 This study is looking for males and females aged 18+ with no significant health issues to participant in pilot testing experiments.
 These testing experiments are to develop muscle functional magnetic resonance imaging and functional magnetic resonance imaging techniques to study the neural control of the truck muscles.

 Cardiovascular Inflammation Reduction Trial (CIRT) (Vipin Koshal, DO, FACC)

-A randomized, double-blind, placebo-controlled, event-driven trial of weekly low-dose methotrexate (LDM) in the prevention of cardiovascular events among stable coronary artery disease patients with Type 2 diabetes or metabolic syndrome.
-The CIRT trial is seeking participants over the age of 18 with Type 2 diabetes or metabolic syndrome and history of a cardiovascular event.
-Please visit https://clinicaltrials.gov/ct2/show/NCT01594333 to stay up to date on study results.
+A randomized, double-blind, placebo-controlled, event-driven trial of weekly low-dose methotrexate in the prevention of cardiovascular events among stable coronary artery disease patients with Type 2 diabetes or metabolic syndrome.
+The CIRT trial is seeking participants over the age of 18 with Type 2 diabetes or metabolic syndrome and a history of a cardiovascular event.
+Please visit https://clinicaltrials.gov/ct2/show/NCT01594333 to stay up-to-date on study results.

 Lifestyle Change and Body Composition: a Pilot Study (David Drozek, DO)

-This study is looking for adults 18 years of age or older who are enrolled in the Complete Healthy Improvement Program (CHIP) with a BMI higher than 25 and who are able to speak, read and write in English.
+This study is looking for adults 18 years of age or older who are enrolled in the Complete Healthy Improvement Program, with a BMI higher than 25 and who are able to speak, read and write in English.

 Examining Cognitive Effort during Language Processing (Laura Roche Chapman, MA, CCC-SLP)